aesr-lab/linux-avb-driver/readme.md

 ## Building

 For compilation on the native system just run `make`.
-Then install with ``sudo make install``.

 Providing a specific kernel version (will be used to access `/lib/modules/$KVERSION`) `make KVERSION=5.10.0-23-amd64`

 ## Installation

+The module can be installed with `sudo make install`.

-Once installed, the module can be loaded with
+Afterwards, the module can be loaded with
 `sudo modprobe snd-avb`.

 if an ethernet interface other than eth0 should be used, it can be specified on the command line: